 The first apportionment in September 2020 apportioned 25% of the total preliminary allocation.
 Subsequent apportionments allotted 25% of the allocation plus expenditures reported and minus amounts previously paid, up to the full amount of the allocation for ESSER I. The second apportionment was distributed in late December 2020.

 LEAs will be required to report on any CARES Act funds that they received.
 These funds must be tracked and reported on separately from CRRSA Act and ARP Act funds.
 Please visit the CDE Federal Stimulus Funding web page for more detailed reporting requirements.
 Reporting timelines are available on the Federal Stimulus Funding Reporting web page.
-For reporting on the use of ESSER I funds, please use the Federal Stimulus Funds Reporting Application.
+For reporting on the use of ESSER I funds, please use the Stimulus Funding Reporting Application.

-Interest Earned on ESSER I Fund: ESSER I Funds are subject to Title 2, Code of Federal Regulations, Section 200.305, which requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
+Interest Earned on ESSER I Fund: ESSER I funds are subject to Title 2, Code of Federal Regulations, Section 200.305, which requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
 Grantees or sub-grantees may retain interest amounts up to $500 per year for related administrative expenses.
 For more information, please refer to the CDE web page on Interest Earned on Federal Funds.

 - ESSER Fund State Allocations Table